Popcorn | Carbs | Keto | Diabetes | Low-Carb Substitutes | Recipe | Conclusion | FAQ | Studies

 Carbs in Popcorn Exceed Keto Targets

-Even though we love the smell of fresh popcorn at the movie theaters, we have to face the facts.
+Even though we love the smell of fresh popcorn at movie theaters, we must face the facts.
 Popcorn is a grain and therefore consists mainly of carbohydrates.

 For this reason, it is not suitable for low-carb diets like the keto diet.

-Unlike popcorn, you can snack on considerable amounts of nuts, keto chips with cheese sauce, pork crusts, or even chocolate with 90% cocoa content without going over your carb limit quickly.
+Unlike popcorn, you can snack on considerable amounts of nuts, keto chips with cheese sauce, pork crusts, or even chocolate with 90% cocoa content without quickly exceeding your carb limit.

 Can you eat popcorn on a low-carb diet?